rylorin/portfolio-manager-app/README.md

 # Sonata Sandbox

-## WARNING: This repository is abandoned
+## WARNING: This repository is NOT abandoned

 There is no active support on it.